Dubai Tram: Construction

 The planning and construction of the Dubai Tram was undertaken by a consortium of Alstom, Besix and Parsons.

 Construction has been divided into two phases: Phase 1, was expected to be open in April 2011, however it was delayed until November 2014.
 Upon completion, Phase 1 of the tramline will operate 11 trams, serving 11 stations, covering 10.6 km of route.
 The Phase 1 will cost AED 3.18 Billion.
 Some 9.5 km of the Dubai Tram project will be built as part of the first Phase 1.
 Phase 2 will add 14 more trams and eight more stations along an additional 4 km of route.

 As of 10 October 2010, the construction work on Dubai Tramway had progressed according to the scheduled completion of 2014.
 However the project was put on hold a month later due to lack of finances.
-The construction of the tramway was resumed in January, 2011 with 30% of Phase 1 having been completed.
+The construction of the tramway was resumed in January 2011 with 30% of Phase 1 having been completed.
 In mid-2014, the tramline entered the testing phase, and it began operation in November 2014.

+Route

 Operations

 The Dubai Tram is operated by Keolis.MHI under contract to the Dubai Roads & Transport Authority.

 There are over 80 certified drivers for the tram.
 To ensure the safety of the tram and the passengers, every driver is required to take (and pass) an alcohol test before driving the tram.
 The trams also have a dead man's switch, which the drivers are required to press every three to five seconds, failing which the tram will come to a halt.

 Hours of operation and frequency

-The Dubai Tram operates from 06:30 until 01:00 except on Fridays when it operates from 09:00 until 01:00.
+The Dubai Tram operates from 06:00 a.m. until 01:00 a.m. except on Sundays when it operates from 09:00 a.m. until 01:00 a.m..